CircuitVerse/Blog/content/posts/Santam_GSoC2026_Final_Report.md

 Being straightforward about the state of things, since that's more useful than a victory lap:

 1. **Finish the Play Store deployment path.** Wire Fastlane into CI so a release is one reproducible pipeline rather than a sequence of manual steps, and confirm the `versionCode` scheme against the Play Console before the next upload, because Play permanently rejects a code lower than one already published.
 At `1.2.3` the new scheme yields `1002003`.
 2. **Improve the UI.** #641 reworked the home screen and the Interactive Book was designed from scratch, but the older screens (projects, groups, assignments, notifications) still carry the app's original look.
-Bringing them up to the same standard is the most visible improvement left.
+Bringing them up to the same standard is the most visible improvement left, and the Figma redesign above is ready to build from once it clears review.
 3. **Localise the drawer's Interactive Book label**: it's currently a hardcoded string rather than an `AppLocalizations` key.
 4. **Begin the feature-first migration**, one feature at a time, starting from the pattern the Interactive Book already establishes.